Robotic surgery changes local woman’s life - Troy Daily News

 In mid-2017, her family doctor suggested she visit her gynecologist, Larry Holland, DO, who had performed a partial hysterectomy for her in 2006, to check her ovaries.

-Dr. Holland said he thought endometriosis and scaring were part of the problem along with pelvic inflammatory disease, Spears said.
+Dr. Holland said he thought endometriosis and scarring were part of the problem along with pelvic inflammatory disease, Spears said.
 “Everything was constricting my pelvis, causing all these problems,” she said.

 Dr. Holland suggested use of a robot to perform a robotic assisted salpingo-oophorectomy.